Sydney-Informatics-Hub/RNASeq-DE/README.md

 ## Set up

 The scripts in this repository use relative paths and require careful setup to ensure that scripts can locate input files seamlessly.
-To start, go to your working directory (e.g. /scratch/ab1 for your ab1 project on NCI Gadi) and:
+To start:

 ```
 git clone https://github.com/Sydney-Informatics-Hub/RNASeq-DE